-I’ve made five other similar but much smaller plaster sculptures previously (http://www.silviakrupinska.com/portfolio.html) I’ve given this series name: From the Bottom of the Sea.
+I’ve made five other similar but much smaller plaster sculptures previously, I’ve given this series name: From the Bottom of the Sea.

-How is it made: I hesitated about revealing this however, I think sharing processes and techniques is OK, and it gives a deeper insight into my thinking and where I’m trying to get.
-This information is only going to be published here exclusively on my blog.
+How is it made?
+I hesitated about revealing this however, I think sharing processes and techniques is OK, and it gives a deeper insight into my thinking and where I’m getting.
+This information is only going to be published exclusively on my blog.

-I have poured my plaster mix over hundreds of shapes of plasticine, into a mould in a square shape of dimensions of about 70×70 cm, to be honest it was an old unused stretched canvas with frame.
-I isolated it before pouring and let it set over night.
+I have poured my plaster mix over hundreds of plasticine shapes, into a mould in a square shape measuring about 70×70 cm, to be honest it was an old unused stretched canvas.
+I isolated it before pouring and let it set overnight.
 When I returned next day, I struggled to lift it up to my desk.
-No it wasn’t stuck to the frame, just very heavy.
-I predict it was at least 24kg.
-Pheeew.
+No, it wasn’t stuck in the frame just very heavy.
+I guess it was at least 20kg.
 Somehow, I managed to lift it from the floor of my studio to my large desk, where I continued working.

-There were a few different stages in making, and the next one was trying to dig out all the shapes from the set plaster, achieving the gappy and see-through effect.
+There were a few different stages in making, and the next one was trying to dig out all the shapes from the set plaster, achieving the gappy see-through effect.
 See the image on top, where some holes have been produced, some plasticine is still showing.
-Image on the right is showing reverse side of the piece.
+The image on the right is showing the reverse side of the piece.

-I liked image on less busy one better.
-It worked more in tune, what I wanted to achieve and it wasn’t as tight as the other side of the sculpture.
-Organic feeling of the piece and something that looked like it could have been shaped by the nature, water were some of my criteria.
-I went on to shape the larger organic looking holes and digging in to multiply the number of them.
+Organic feeling of the piece and something that looked like it could have been shaped by the water were some of my criteria.
+I continued on to sculpt the larger organic looking holes and digging into them to multiply the number of them.
 It was a long process and a lot of hard work.
 The plaster at that point was already stone hard, and all my tools are looking over-used.

+All about the shape.
 Yes, back to the shapes.
-In the past I like to use as a ‘holding’ shape of a piece circle or square.
+In the past, I liked to use as a ‘holding’ shape of a piece circle or square.
 As I looked at the unfinished sculpture, it being a circle still didn’t work for me, because it felt too real, tight and not natural for what I imagined could have come from the bottom of my imaginary sea.
-With a little hesitation, whether I’m going to break it in half, or ruin it completely, I made a drastic decision to shape it with a chisel like tool and a saw.
-To make it less regular, broken edges, as they have been hitting rocks and sea bottom for some time.
-Despite it being probably most exciting moment after lifting it from the mould, gosh it was scary too.
-But aside all that drama, it quite satisfied what I was aiming for and the final shape was born!
+With a little hesitation, whether I’m going to break it in half, or ruin it completely, I made a drastic decision to shape it with a chisel-like tool and a saw to make it less regular with some broken edges, as they have been hitting rocks and sea bottom for some time.
+Despite it being probably most exciting moment after lifting it from the mould, gosh it was scary too!
+But aside all that drama, it quite fullfilled what I was aiming for and the final shape was born!